 Maple Pass Trail is a 6.7 mile moderately trafficked loop trail located near Mazama, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Maple Pass Loop trail is a must do hike in North Cascade Park.
 This is a loop hike with option of adding 2 miles to include 2 lakes on its way.
 The trail is a loop you can either start at Lake Ann Trailhead or Rainy Lake Trailhead.
 I would recommend going the counterclockwise ( Starting Via Lake Ann Trailhead ) It offers stunning beauty all the way till highest point of hike at 6995 Ft "Maple Pass" then you have to descent back to trailhead

 Little snowy in October.
 Want to come back in August!
 Larches were beautiful though.